-The Office of the State Archaeologist (OSA) maintains a database of the state's identified archaeological sites in collaboration with the Minnesota Historic Preservation Office (MnHPO).
+The Office of the State Archaeologist (OSA) maintains a database of the state's identified archaeological sites in collaboration with the Minnesota State Historic Preservation Office (SHPO).
 For further information on this database and other resources, please contact us.

 Note that many resources may only be found in the OSA office (some being unavailable to the public) for practicality or confidentiality reasons.

 Examples of Burial Grounds

 This map illustrates the state-wide distribution of recorded burial and earthwork (mound) sites in Minnesota which are unplatted and over 50 years old.
 Not all such sites have been recorded to date.